 Financial systems around the world charge taxes on national and international residents for the use of services, conduction of business, engagement in profession and the like.
 India is no stranger to the concept of taxation.
 Moreover, India follows a system of taxation that is one of the most detailed in the world.
 Apart from income tax, sales tax and a variety of other standardised taxes, there are a couple of convenience taxes which are charged in India depending upon the services availed or goods bought at particular businesses.
-Among Service Tax, Value Added Tax and Service Charge, Luxury Tax also forms a part of many bills.
+Among various indirect tax such as Service Tax, Value Added Tax and Service Charge, Luxury Tax also forms a part of many bills.
 Luxury tax can mostly be seen in the usage bills of hotels, spas and specific resorts.

 What is a Luxury Tax?

 Payment of anything extra than the maximum retail price can be bothersome and cause inconvenience.
 People encounter the same thing when paying for bills at hotels and spas after a vacation, however long or short.
 Luxury tax comes in as a major component of the extra amount on top of the actual bill.

 Interestingly, this tax is chargeable on the room rented or the overall stay charges of the hotel, resort or spa, but not on the food and beverages served.
 Not even on any special facilities provided at the place.
 In short, just the accommodation is taxed thus.
 Luxury tax varies from state to state and is not normally under the control of the central government.

 The tax for luxury goods and services can include but not be limited to hotels, lodging houses, resorts, congregational halls used for the purpose of weddings, conferences, exhibitions and the like.
 Discrete club facilities within lodging facilities can also attract an extra luxury tax.